knoxxs/knoxxs.github.io/_posts/2015-05-11-java-reference.markdown

 Unlike soft and weak references, phantom references are not automatically cleared by the garbage collector as they are enqueued.
 An object that is reachable via phantom references will remain so until all such references are cleared or themselves become unreachable.

+Invoking clear() on a phantom reference object is the coup de gras for its referent, sending the referent from the phantom reachable state to its final resting place: unreachability.

 One of the link in references has mentioned that in case of weak reference the finalize is called before actual cleaning but in case of phantom reference it ic called actually after cleaning.

 ## Comparison